Western Animation: DC Universe Animated Original Movies

 - Justice League: War (2014): Batman and Green Lantern discover an impending invasion of Earth by Apokolips and put together a team of superheroes to stop it.
 An adaptation of Justice League: Origin.

 - Son of Batman (2014): Ra's al Ghul's daughter, Talia, appears to Batman to reveal that she and Batman have had a child named Damian, and leaves him in his care.
 An adaptation of Batman & Son.

 - Batman: Assault on Arkham (2014): A film set in the Batman: Arkham universe.
-Several incarcerated supervillains are recruited into a unit named Task Force X by Amanda Waller and tasked with getting back information that the Riddler stole, only for thing to go downhill when the Joker escapes and gets his hands on a dirty bomb.
+Several incarcerated supervillains are recruited into a unit named Task Force X by Amanda Waller and tasked with retrieving information stolen by the Riddler, only for things to go downhill when the Joker escapes the asylum and gets his hands on a dirty bomb.

-- Justice League Throne Of Atlantis: The Justice League must contend with an invasion led by Ocean Master, and get help from Aquaman and Mera.
-An adaptation of Throne Of Atlantis and sequel to Justice League: War.
+- Justice League: Throne of Atlantis (2015): The Justice League must contend with an invasion led by Ocean Master, and get help from Aquaman and Mera.
+An adaptation of Throne of Atlantis and sequel to Justice League: War.